radTuti/radTuti.github.io/_posts/2014-04-18-markdown-syntax.md

 ####Automatic Linking
 So if you write it like <http://radtuti.github.io> it works

 	So if you write it like <http://radtuti.github.io>

-It also works with email address <radTuti@live.ca> plus it obsures it to deter address-harvesting spambots
+It also works with email address <radTuti@live.ca> plus it obscures it to deter address-harvesting spambots

 	It also works with email address <radTuti@live.ca>